SAFF Women's Championship

 The SAFF Women's Championship, also called the South Asian Football Federation Women's Cup, is a competition for women's national football teams governed by the South Asian Football Federation (SAFF).
 All seven members are eligible to participate in the tournament.
+India are the current champions, having defeated Bangladesh in Goa.
+However India remain most successful team in the history of the competition, having won six titles, while Bangladesh has won the title twice.

 History

 The current SAFF members are Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
 Formerly, eight members used to compete against each other, until Afghanistan departed.
 It is held approximately every two years.
 India won first 5 editions, beating Nepal four times and Bangladesh once in the final.